top of page

 01 - E

-CITIZEN SCIENCE AS
+COMMUNITY-DRIVEN CITIZEN SCIENCE

 Central to the project is "citizen science", engaging communities in data collection and analysis to democratize environmental monitoring.
 This approach empowers diverse participants to contribute to research, raise awareness, and influence policy, fostering global collaboration and local ownership in addressing issues like pollution and biodiversity loss.
+The project bridges diverse grassroots groups by highlighting the interconnectedness of environmental and health challenges.
+It supports coalition-building that leverages local knowledge and collective action, enabling communities to address multiple issues simultaneously and influence policy through unified, cross-issue advocacy.

 PHOTO CREDIT: ARTIFICIAL INTELLIGENCE